daKmoR/nested-dependencies-in-frontend/README.md

 console.log(html);
 ```

 In order to find out how big our app will be, we would like to create a rollup bundle.
-First install Rollup:
+First, install Rollup:

 ```bash
 npm install -D rollup